EmielV2002/nRF_dev_board/README.md

-# ESE_SEN
+# nRF dev board

-Prog 5 and 6 Teaching Materials
+A development board using the nRF53 and nPM1100 chip.